alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 end
 {% endhighlight %}

-I know this code seems confusing, we need to refoctor it to something less confusing and more natural.
+The code seems a little difficult to follow, bet lets postpone the re-factoring for later.

-Let try to implement the denormalize_to for user name.
+Lets try to implement the denormalize_to for user name.
 Basic flow being: A publisher hooks into user and starts broadcasting created, destroyed and name_changed event.
 We are only interested in name change here, so we implement a subscriber syncing user name in his posts on name change and ignore the created and destroyed events.
 We can implement another subscriber to sync changes in comments.
 In future if we start denormalizing user name to someplace else, we can implement addiotnal subscriber to handle synching of changes.

 {% highlight ruby linenos %}
 # app/pub_sub/publishers/user.rb